For the chantilly cream

 Once the confectioner’s custard is cold, fold it in the whipped cream.

-To make the syrup, to be used to soak the sponge.
+to be used to soak the sponge.
 Bring to boil a mixture of water and sugar so that the latter dissolves.
 Once dissolved, remove from the heat and add some Kirsch.

 When all the ingredients are ready, assemble the cake as described below.